Biden promises new Ukraine aid, warns Russia on chem weapons

 With Russia facing increasing international isolation, NATO Secretary-General Jens Stoltenberg also warned China against coming to Moscow's rescue.
 He called on Beijing “to join the rest of the world and clearly condemn the brutal war against Ukraine and not support Russia.”

-But Stoltenberg also made clear that the West had a "responsibility to prevent this conflict from becoming a full-fledged war in Europe.”
+But Stoltenberg, too, made clear that the West had a "responsibility to prevent this conflict from becoming a full-fledged war in Europe.”

-The possibility that Russia will use chemical or even nuclear weapons has been a grim topic of conversation in Brussels, but a possibility leaders were preparing for.
+The possibility that Russia will use chemical or even nuclear weapons has been a grim topic of conversation in Brussels.

-White House officials said that both the U.S. and NATO have been working on contingency planning should Russia deploy nonconventional weaponry.
-NATO has specially trained and equipped forces ready to be deployed if there should be such an attack against a member nation's population, territory, or forces.

 Stoltenberg said that NATO leaders agreed Thursday to send equipment to Ukraine to help protect it against a chemical weapons attack.